 Bergen Open – Bmx: The V281 is truly great on this mostly toned down improvised jazz piece.
 Truly exceptional.
 The timing, precision, tone, texture… The detail level is insane.
 Pure bliss.
 Moving to the HP4 there is a change in tonality, or in something.
 But it too has superb timing, precision, tone, texture… and the level of detail is still insane.
 It is like two different versions of perfection.
 But there is something extra to the HP4.
 Some additional natural flowing character.

 Vivaldi 4 Seasons – Summer – III – The Norwegian Chamber Orchestra: The HP4 sounds truly great, but moving over to the V281, it becomes clear that the Violectric has a small edge on separation.
 On complex music like this, it seems the Violectric puts most amps to shame, although I wouldn’t use that word here.
 The HP4 this still really, really, really good and almost on par with the V281 at its strongest point.
 In addition it has that extra smooth flow.
 They are the stereotypes of solid state perfection vs the perfect tube amplifier.
 Almost arrive at the same, but the result has a different character.

 I keep listening and find it consistent.
 They are both extremely good.
 The Violectric V281 makes the HD800 sound like a high end studio monitor setup.
 The HP4 makes the HD800 sound like a high end tube stereo system.
 You choose.

 This review has been an exhausting journey.
-The biggest surprise is that the cheapest one in the test actually gets so much right.
-The Lake Pepole G103P is a gem.
-The two other budget amps are ok, but not really doing the HD800 full justice.
+The biggest surprise is that the cheapest one in the test actually gets so much right, relatively speaking.
+The two other budget amps are ok, but not really doing the HD800 justice.
 The rest are ranging from good to superb.
 Some are better value than others.
 Many of them are quite similar, but different enough for me to make a ranking in some sort of confidence:

 Order of preference: